Introduction to optimization methods for training SciML models: Towards scalable training for SciML: Recent advances and open challenges

-In the context of PINNs, \textit{sampling strategies} also play a central role in determining how residuals and BC influence the conditioning of the underlying optimization problem (see Section~\ref{sec:collocation_minibatch}).
+In the context of PINNs, \textit{sampling strategies} also play a central role in determining how residual and BC's collocation points influence the conditioning of the underlying optimization problem (see Section~\ref{sec:collocation_minibatch}).
 Consequently, many advanced sampling strategies can be interpreted as data-space preconditioners.
 Popular examples include variance-reduced and importance sampling strategies~\cite{nabian2021efficient,daw2022rethinking}, adaptive and residual-based sampling~\cite{wu2023comprehensive}, or failure-informed or active sampling approaches~\cite{gao2023failure}.
-Similarly, \textit{adaptive weighting} strategies for balancing loss terms play a key role in stable and efficient PINN training (see Section~\ref{ch:loss_balancing}).
+Similarly, \textit{adaptive weighting} strategies for balancing loss terms play a key role in stable and efficient PINN training (see Section~\ref{sec:problem_def}).
 Existing methods dynamically adjust weights based on gradient magnitudes, NTK spectra, or residual statistics to alleviate stiffness and imbalance during optimization (e.g.,~\cite{mcclenny2023self,subramanian2022adaptive,anagnostopoulos2024residual,Wang2021_whenPINNsFail}).
-Despite their practical effectiveness, these sampling and weighting strategies are largely heuristic in nature.
+Despite their practical effectiveness, both sampling and weighting strategies remain largely heuristic, and developing principled, theoretically grounded alternatives constitutes an open research direction.